-Quantified Objectives: Provide assistance to 200 households to reduce displacement risk, targeting neighborhoods with high rates of renters, particularly in the downtown area.
+Quantified Objectives: Provide assistance to 200 households to reduce displacement risk.

 Real Property Transfer Tax.
 Continue to designate a portion of the Real Property Transfer Tax, through annual budget appropriations, to affordable housing programs.
 Consider increasing the portion of the tax designated for affordable housing and use these additional funds to assist with the development of affordable units.